-This platform is based on the service web for device protocol UPnP (Universal Plug and Play).
+This platform is based on UPnP (Universal Plug and Play).
 Like DPWS (Device Profile for Web Services), this protocol allows to dynamically manage devices (discovery and disappearance) and registration to the proposed services.
 Thanks to an event based communication, it brings a good reactivity and a strong interoperability between devices and services.
 This platform is coupled with Conquer [45], a knowledge base encapsulated in an UPnP device.

-As we have seen, we have two types of devices: those associated with sensors (proprioceptive or exteroceptive), producing information about the objects or the environment, and those associated with objects, potentially consuming information from producers.
-For these two kind of devices, we create a composite service that integrates, in addition to a proxy to the object or the sensor, an LCA component that manages the formal semantic annotations.
+So far, we have identified two device types: those associated with sensors (proprioceptive or exteroceptive), producing information about the objects or the environment, and those associated with objects, potentially consuming information from producers.
+For these two kind of devices, we create a composite web service integrating, in addition to a proxy to the object or the sensor, an LCA component managing the formal semantic annotations.
 Finally, in addition to structural and functional interfaces, we add a semantic interface.

 Composite web service for sensor

-This type of device produces semantic information on the object or the environment.
-The LCA component must be able to acquire data, process (fusion) and pass them to consumers.
-Associated concepts are sent to the KB as soon as a new device is discovered with, eventually, its state φ ()
+Coupled with a sensor, this device type produces physical measurements about the object or the environment.
+The LCA component then must be able to acquire the measures, process (fusion) and propagate it to consumers in the form of formal semantic properties γ.
+Device concepts σΔ (TBox) are sent to the KB as soon as the device is discovered with, eventually, its state φ (Figure 13).